kowalczyk-krzysztof/Marketplace/readme.md

 ### 3. Delete User

 Deletes user by user id.
-Requires being logged in a role of ADMIN.
+Requires being logged in and a role of ADMIN.

 ***Endpoint:***